 Symptoms of scorpion stings in dogs:

-- Pain, manifested through vocalizations, licking at the wound, mouth smacking and limping if the affected area is the paw or leg.
+- Pain is manifested through vocalizations, licking at the wound, mouth smacking, and limping if the affected area is the paw or leg.

 - Local swelling may be present.

-- Nervous system problems such as muscle tremors, dilated pupils.
+- Nervous system problems such as muscle tremors and dilated pupils.

 - Difficulty breathing.